MicrosoftDocs/learn/learn-pr/azure/intro-to-arc-enabled-kubernetes/includes/5-policy.md

 - An Azure Arc-enabled Kubernetes cluster.
 You need to know the Azure Arc Cluster Resource ID.
 - Access to the cluster with a user account that has the **cluster-admin** role.
 - Access to a work or school Azure Active Directory (Azure AD) account for the subscription that hosts Azure Arc-enabled Kubernetes.
-The account must have the subscription **Owner** Azure role-based access control (Azure RBAC) role so you can register a provider and create service principals in the Azure AD tenant.
+The account must have the subscription **Owner** Azure role-based access control (Azure RBAC) role, so you can register a provider and create service principals in the Azure AD tenant.
 - A user account or service principal in the Azure AD tenant that has at least the **Kubernetes Cluster - Azure Arc Onboarding** Azure RBAC built-in role.
 - Helm 3, ideally the latest release.
 - Azure CLI version 2.12.0 or later.